hostile/hostile-express-sdk/README.md

 # API Core

-The core Node module (powered by Express) used in Hostile's v2 API, which simplifies management of routing, middleware, smart ratelimiting, required parameters in requests, required elements in POST data, and more.
+The core Node module (powered by Express) used in Hostile's v2 API, which simplifies management of routing, middleware, smart rate limiting, required parameters in requests, required elements in POST data, and more.

 ### Authors & Licensing